-Min.
-Pass Marks: 32 Max.
+Min Fass Marks: 32 Max.
 Marks: 80

 Bifurcation of Marks Time

 Written test 40 3 hrs.

 Field survey and viva voce 15+5 $2^{1}/{2}$ hrs.

 Record and viva voce 15+5

-Total Marks 80
+Total Marks 80 ·

 N.B.
 1. There shall be 6 questions in written test selecting at least two questions from each section.
-Candidates are required to attempt 3 questions selecting I question from each section.
-All question carry equal marks.
-Each practical back of 30 students will be allotted a teaching of 4 hrs for week for practicals
+Candidates are required to attempt 3 questions selecting 1 question from each section.
+All constant carry equal marks.
+Each practical batch of 30 students will be allotted a teaching of 4 hrs per week for practicals.